 - Eating at night

-- Sudden temperature variations e.g. diving into water on a hot day
+- Sudden temperature variations, for example, diving into cold water on a hot day

 - Excessive gazing at objects

-- Sleeping during the day, staying awake at night
+- Sleeping during the day and staying awake at night

 - Excessive weeping